Conflict: Denied Ops: Gameplay

 The game is played in a first-person perspective, instead of the third-person viewpoint of the four preceding titles, and is also the first game in the Conflict series which does not feature four main characters.
 Denied Ops is based around two CIA operatives, each having his own weapon and style: a sniper named Lincoln Graves who uses an SR-25 with an undermounted M26 MASS, and a machine gun operator named Reggie Lang who uses an M249 PARA with an undermounted M320 grenade launcher.
 The two characters have quite opposite personalities.
 Lang is rather loud and noisy while Graves is quiet and stealthy.

 In single player mode, the player can switch between controlling each operative.
 In co-op, each player controls one operative.
 The operatives only use their weapon of choice, and cannot pick up enemy weapons.
 Ammunition for firearms is unlimited, but explosives are not and must be replenished at resupply boxes found throughout the levels.

 Plot

 The story takes place in a fictional war in Venezuela.
 General Ramírez and his associates have staged the Ramírez regime where Ramírez is slowly plotting to take over his country.
 First he sends his troops to seize the Petro Nivera oil refinery, then threatens to deploy nuclear weapons if the United States continue to "meddle in his country's affairs".
 The US government sends two CIA operatives, Lincoln Graves and Reggie Lang, on a series of missions to take down General Ramírez and any other possible threat.
 First the two operatives are sent to the ruins of the Santa Cecilia monastery to retrieve important data on Ramírez's connections and associates.
-After extracting via their commander, they encounter a number of different conflicts all seemingly connected to Ramírez.
-Eventually they track down Ramírez and end up arresting him.
+After extracting via their commander, they encounter a number of different conflicts across Africa and Russia, taking down Abasi Atongwe, a close associate of Ramirez in the Congo and dismantling internationally held nuclear weapons created by Dr Pessich.
+After a fierce battle at the Petro Nivea oil refinery, they track down Ramírez and end up arresting him.